dask/dask-blog/_posts/2019-08-26-dask-on-summit.md

 ### Future work: GPUs

 Summit is fast because it has a ton of GPUs.
-I'm going to work on that next, but that will probably enough content to fill up a whole other blogpost :)
+I'm going to work on that next, but that will probably cover enough content to fill up a whole other blogpost :)